Tonywuhk/realai.org/timing.md

 ## Business Leader Opinions

+In July 2017, **Kai-Fu Lee** [wrote](https://www.wired.com/story/a-blueprint-for-coexistence-with-artificial-intelligence/) on Wired that he didn't expect to see engineering algorithms for "General AI" any time soon, and claimed that "continued exponential growth requires scientific breakthroughs that are unlikely to be solved for a hundred years."

 Responding to the [survey results](https://arxiv.org/abs/1705.08807) mentioned in the [earlier section](http://realai.org/timing/#survey-results), Elon Musk [tweeted in June 2017](https://twitter.com/elonmusk/status/871886151014940672) that based on exponential progress, AI will be able to beat humans closer to 2030 to 2040 instead of 2060, which would be linear extrapolation.

 According to a February 2017 [TechCrunch report](https://techcrunch.com/2017/02/27/superintelligent-ai-explains-softbanks-push-to-raise-a-100bn-vision-fund/), Softbank CEO **Masayoshi Son** believed that in 30 years, the world would see singularity, in the form of superintelligence robots.